turingschool/launch-curriculum/module3/preparation/Week4/UpdatingResources.md

 In your notebook:
 * Diagram the HTTP request/response for creating a new movie
 * Diagram the HTTP request/response for creating a new review

-Make sure that your diagrams include the HTTP Path, Verb, and any additional information you can think of for the requests!
-Include as much detail as you can about the response!
+Make sure that your diagrams include the HTTP Path, Verb, and any additional information you can think of for the requests.
+Include as much detail as you can about the response.

+While this exercise is a review of functionality we have already learned, it will help us as we learn to update records - there are many similarities between creating and updating!